 - ½ cup medjool dates pit removed

 - 2 Tbsp softened unsalted butter vegan or traditional

 - 1 14-oz package silken tofu 400 g, drained

 - 1 tsp vanilla extract

-- Lightly grease an 8 or 9 inch pie dish, then press crust mixture into the bottom and up the sides.
+- Crust: Blitz graham crackers, halved dates, and butter in a food processor until evenly mixed and crumbly.
+Lightly grease an 8 or 9 inch pie pan, then press crust mixture into the bottom and up the sides.